Methods of Group Decision Making

 Dialectical inquiry is a group decision-making technique that focuses on developing mutually contrasting ideas so that a detailed discussion on the subject matter is done.
 In other words, this approach encourages group members to create ideas that are competing with one another so that the best option can be chosen.

-For effectiveness, total members are grouped into two groups, suggested to develop the best ideas, and asked for debating the advantages and disadvantages of their ideas.
+For effectiveness, total members are grouped into two groups, suggested to develop the best ideas, and asked to debate the advantages and disadvantages of their ideas.
 In addition, here, two group members discuss their ideas based on the pros and cons which is why this technique is also called a pros and cons list technique of group decision.

 If there is only group decision-making, there will be a person for devil’s advocacy i.e. raising a potential problem with a proposed decision.
 After discussion between the two groups, the most agreeable course of action is selected.